liangyaozhan/duktape/doc/modules.rst

 tried to reload the module, the partial module would be returned directly.

 Since Duktape 1.3 the modLoaded entry will be removed on module load error so that it's possible to try to load the module again.
-See:
+This matches Node.js behavior.
+See the test case:

 - ``test-commonjs-module-load-error.js``